vLeov/php-chess/docs/ascii.md

 #### `fromAlgebraicToIndex(string $sq): array`

-Returns the ASCII array indexes of a specific square described in algebraic notation.
+Returns the ASCII array indexes of a square described in algebraic notation.

 ```php
 use Chess\Ascii;